-However, if you are traveling to China, then do a thorough research.
-China is known for its ruthless internet censorship and blocking several VPN services.
+However, if you are traveling to China, then do thorough research.
+China is known for its ruthless internet censorship and blocking of several VPN services.

 If you weren’t sure whether the VPN service offers the location you are looking for, then I would recommend consulting their customer support.
 It never hurts to ask!

 Trustpilot is a Danish website that offers user reviews for various online businesses.
 Why should you go through Trustpilot reviews before selecting a VPN?